mksong76/tmc/README.md

 <ID>
 ```

 It removes specified torrents.
-If it's empty, then it removes all downloaded
+If no torrents are specified, then it removes
-and stopped torrents.
+all downloaded and stopped torrents.

 | Option   | Description                        |
 |----------|------------------------------------|